IdanShalem/nasaapp/README.md

 ## What's next:
 1. Adding user model and user authentication.
-2. responsive design for computer and mobile.
+2. Responsive design for computer and mobile.